Department of Fish and Wildlife GPS Tracking

 Conservation Top Priority For U.S. Fish and Wildlife Service

 Government Agency Calls Upon GPS

 With many staff members working for the U.S. Fish and Wildlife Service having to conduct experiments in the field, vehicle management and route efficiency are also a concern for the federal agency.
-However, real time GPS tracking solutions such as the SpaceHawk GPS can bring simplicity to a complex fleet problem.
-The SpaceHawk GPS allows government agencies to remotely view where any agency vehicle is at while operating in the field.
-This GPS data can be used for fuel consumption reduction, a way to observe employee activity via vehicle tracking and/or see what areas in a region a particular employee/scientist visited for experimentation.
+However, real-time GPS tracking solutions such as SpaceHawk GPS can bring simplicity to a complex fleet problem.
+The SpaceHawk GPS allows government agencies to remotely view where any agency vehicle is while operating in the field.
+This GPS data can be used for fuel consumption reduction, a way to observe employee activity via vehicle tracking, and/or see what areas in a region a particular employee/scientist visited for experimentation.

 Tracking System Direct would like to thank those working for the U.S. Fish and Wildlife Service for their conservation efforts and focus on maintaining and preserving our most precious resources.